Seeds Are Sown

 Wicklow Village will be a community meeting place celebrating garden living, healthy living, healthy eating, craft micro enterprises and the rich walks, attractions, and history of Wicklow.

-Wicklow Village is the opposite of designer brands; it is about celebrating simplicity, sustainability, living mindfully, caring for the environment, recycling, embracing healthy living, eating less processed food, enjoying your garden and enjoying the beauty and air of County Wicklow.
+Wicklow Village is about celebrating simplicity, sustainability, living mindfully, caring for the environment, recycling, embracing healthy living, eating less processed food, enjoying your garden and enjoying the beauty and air of County Wicklow.

 There are several great walks in the area which I feel are under-utilised and so much history.
 I want Wicklow Village to be used as a base from which to explore them.